beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Provide a fallback for situations where tracking **all** config files is a hinderance to get the best of both worlds._

-^ Devs can change things in development for testing without accidentally COMMITTING those "test" settings by using an untracked file.
+^ Devs can change things in development for testing without accidentally COMMITTING those "test" settings.
+Achieved by using an untracked file.

-^ Allows a client to maintain privacy/secrecy of passwords/keys used by the app by letting them fill in a templated core_local.php file for production use.
+^ Allows a client to maintain privacy/secrecy of passwords/keys used by the app by letting them fill in a templated app-local.php file for production use.

 ---
 ## App is ignorant of its environment(s)

-The app must never be "aware" of the different environments.
+The app itself must never be "aware" of the different environments.

 It should always be presented with a **single** set of configs to use.

 _Provide the same collection of config keys to all environments.
 Change only their values per-environment._

+^ You'll know you've broken this rule if you find yourself referring to the value of the environment switch directly in your code.
+If I'm using the static string `'staging'` anywhere else in my code, that's a smell.

 ---
 ## All environments read the same keys

-The app must not wrap retrieved config values in conditionals.
+The app must not wrap retrieved config values in conditional statements. (`if/else`)

 Do **not** do different things depending on a config value: Do the same thing using the different values.